-Having had an introduction into the world of shapes in The Shape of Things to Come , let’s now have a better look at geometry, and its related topics, which themselves form a large part of the study of mathematics.
+Having an introduction into the World of Shapes in The Shape of Things to Come, let us now have a better look at Geometry and its related topics, which themselves form a large part of the study of Mathematics.

-The reason for our short look at this, is that we shall be using some of it for other related topics, so let’s refresh our memories.
+The reason for our short look at this, is that we shall be using some of it for other related topics, so let us now refresh our memories.
 You may or may not have done this kind of thing before, but once you get the hang of it, it isn’t so hard, and the main thing is understanding what it all means.

 What it Rules

-Trigonometry especially involves the study of right angled triangles, as well as circular functions which are graphed as waves, and other kinds of curves, but we won’t concern ourselves with that branch of the subject as yet.
-In any triangle, the internal angles add up to 180 degrees, so if one of them is at ninety, the sum of the other two angles add up to the other ninety.
+Trigonometry especially involves the study of right angled triangles, as well as Circular Functions which are graphed as Waves, and other kinds of curves, but we won’t concern ourselves with that branch of the subject as yet.
+In any Triangle, the internal angles all add up to 180 degrees, so if one of them is at ninety, the sum of the other two angles add up to the other ninety.

 Once again, just so we can see what is being meant, let us draw ourselves a little picture, to make the whole thing that much clearer :

-Let’s then decide to compare the sides.
-We shall say that the base of this triangle is five inches in length.
+Let us then decide to compare the sides.
+We shall say that the base of this Triangle is five inches in length.
 From just this, we can actually work out the lengths of the other two sides.